Daniel-McGuire-Corporation/MathBotCLI/docs/README.md

 [![License: GPL v3](https://img.shields.io/github/license/DanielLMcGuire/MathBotCLI?style=flat-square)](https://www.gnu.org/licenses/old-licenses/gpl-3.0) ![Language: C#](https://img.shields.io/badge/language-C%23-green?style=flat-square)

-# Math Bot CLI
+# Math Bot CLI - Command-Line Mathematical Utility

-I plan on expanding this for more than math

-Currently Attempting to Adapt to Semantic Versioning.
+## Overview
+Welcome to Math Bot CLI, a command-line utility that's more than just a mathematical tool.
+It's a dynamic and expandable application designed to facilitate various numerical computations and serve as a platform for future feature enhancements.

-## Notes
+## Purpose and Scope
-**Since I wrote it, I thought I should attach a GNU license and upload it here.**

-(This Project is going to change a lot, I'm adding a lot of math functions to this)

-### Usage: (Updated as of V3.1.0)

-  --about, -info, -a: Show About info

-  --credits, -c: Credits

-  --help, -h: Show help
+This project originated from the need for a versatile mathematical tool that goes beyond simple arithmetic operations.
+The aim is to offer a comprehensive suite of mathematical functionalities within an intuitive command-line interface.
+However, the project's horizon extends beyond math; future iterations will incorporate additional capabilities and expand its utility.

+## Current Features (Version 3.1.2)
+Math Bot CLI currently supports the following features and commands:

+--about, -info, -a: Display detailed information about the application, including version details, copyright, and licensing.
+--credits, -c: Acknowledgments and credits for contributors and tools used in development.
+--help, -h: Guidance on usage, command references, and a rundown of available functionalities.
-  --prime <number>: Check if a number is a prime number
+--prime <number>: Verify if a given number is a prime number.

-  --addition, -add: Add Numbers Together
+--addition, -add: Perform addition operations on given numbers.

-  --subtraction, -subtract: Subtract Numbers
+--subtraction, -subtract: Execute subtraction operations between numbers.

-  --multiplication -multiply: Multiply Numbers
+--multiplication -multiply: Multiply numbers together.

-  --division, -divide: Divide Numbers
+--division, -divide: Divide numbers accurately.

-If I forget about this but you're interested, text us or email me:
+Future Developments and Community Engagement
+This project is a work in progress and constantly evolving.
+Your feedback, suggestions, and contributions are invaluable!
+We encourage active participation from the community.
+If you encounter issues, have ideas for improvements, or wish to contribute code or ideas, please don't hesitate to reach out:

+### Contact Us:
-(213) 534-7768 or danielmcguire23@icloud.com
+Phone: (213) 534-7768

-Have a Great Day!
+Email: danielmcguire23@icloud.com
+The Math Bot CLI project aims to evolve into a versatile tool not only for mathematics but for various computational tasks.
+Your involvement and support are pivotal in shaping its future!